ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 state->parameters = EMBEDDB_USE_BMAP | EMBEDDB_USE_INDEX | EMBEDDB_USE_VDATA;
 ```

-`EMBEDDB_USE_INDEX` - Writes the bitmap to a file for fast queries on the data (Usually used in conjuction with EMBEDDB_USE_BMAP) \
+`EMBEDDB_USE_INDEX` - Writes the bitmap to a file for fast queries on the data (Usually used in conjuction with EMBEDDB_USE_BMAP). \
-`EMBEDDB_USE_BMAP` - Includes the bitmap in each page header so that it is easy to tell if a buffered page may contain a given key
+`EMBEDDB_USE_BMAP` - Includes the bitmap in each page header so that it is easy to tell if a buffered page may contain a given key. \
+`EMBEDDB_USE_MAX_MIN` - Includes the max and min records in each page header. \
+`EMBEDDB_USE_VDATA` - Enables including variable-sized data with each record.

 ```c
 state->bitmapSize = 8;